dotzenith/lovesay.rs/README.md

 #### Colorschemes

-lovesay uses your terminal's colorscheme by default, but other colorschemes can be set using the `LOVESAY_COLORSCHEME` env variable
+lovesay uses your terminal's colorscheme by default, but other colorschemes can be set using an env variable

 ```sh
 export LOVESAY_COLORSCHEME=nord # uses catppuccin mocha by default if this is left blank or malformed